 Lower hydraulic lift and ensure vehicle is supported safely onto both jack stands.
-This page is intentionally blank

 MAINTENANCE

 MAINTENANCE SCHEDULE

 Maintenance is very important for keeping your vehicle in safe operating condition.
 The vehicle should be serviced as per the maintenance schedule.

 Proper maintenance is the owner's responsibility.
 A warranty claim may be denied if, among other things, the owner or operator caused the problem through improper maintenance or use.